Methodological requirements

 General structure of written assignments includes:

-General form requirements for written assignments:
+General requirements for the presentation of written work:

 Preparation of written assigments